-The program is accepting new applications for academic year 2024-2025.
+The program is accepting new applications for the academic year 2024-2025.

 The Stanford name is recognized and respected around the world.
 Stanford Childrens Health and Lucile Packard Children’s Hospital (LPCH) facilities has 397 licensed beds and 590,000 annual clinic visits, over 65 Bay Area locations, high volume emergency department and obstetrical/neonatal service, the nationally designated Stanford Cancer Institute which runs numerous clinical trials and has a strong stem cell transplant program, a robust childrens heart center, and a Level 1 pediatric trauma center.